electron/electron/docs/tutorial/snapcraft.md

 ```

 As you can see, the `snapcraft.yaml` instructs the system to launch a file
 called `electron-launch`.
-In this example, it simply passes information on
+In this example, it passes information on to the
-to the app's binary:
+app's binary:

 ```sh
 #!/bin/sh